 My research interests fall under the rubric of the fascinating, interdisciplinary field of Geographic Information Science (GISc).
-My primary research interest is in representation of the semantics of geographic information, with a general focus on how Geographic Information(GI) can benefit people in engaging with and understanding better their environment One of my focus areas is the domain of landscape semantics representation and informatin retrieval.
+My primary research interest is in representation of the semantics of geographic information, with a general focus on how Geographic Information(GI) can benefit people in engaging with and understanding better their environment.
+One of my focus areas is the domain of landscape semantics representation and information retrieval.
 I will always be working on advancing my earlier work on automated extraction and semantic characterization of cognitively salient topographic features.
 This is due to my background in earth science and my fascination with philosophy and cognitive science.

-However, given my broad ranging interests in GIScience, I am interested in exploring the application of geospatial semantics and ontology to several domains familiar to me such as landscape modeling, hydrological analysis, climate change modeling (and perception), and urban forestry.
+Given my broad ranging interests in GIScience, I am interested in exploring the application of geospatial semantics and ontology to several domains familiar to me such as landscape modeling, hydrological analysis, climate change modeling (and perception), and urban forestry.
 The utility of this kind of research goes beyond academic curioisty, as knowledge representation is crucial not just for machine based information retrieval but also in advancing human understanding of complex domains of knowledge.
 These mutually compatible goals will continue to drive my research agenda for the foreseeable future.